zhangcunxi/USE-Raspberry-Pi-run-Lane-Detection/Readme.md

 I thought that was pretty cool, so I decide to have some fun on that. so I followed the instruction to Github， create an account and forked the project.

->The project I have cloned [click here](https://github.com/putcn/lane-detection-raspberry-pi).
+>The project I have cloned can be found [here](https://github.com/putcn/lane-detection-raspberry-pi).

->And I found he cloned and update from [here](https://github.com/uvbakutan/lane-detection-raspberry-pi)
+>And I found he cloned and updated from [here](https://github.com/uvbakutan/lane-detection-raspberry-pi)

->And uvbakutan have modificated/optimized version from the Udacity advanced-lane-detection project.
+>And uvbakutan has modificated/optimized version from the Udacity advanced-lane-detection project.

-What I do in this project is both uvbakutan and putch they all used picamera which is raspberryPi official on board camera, and this camera was suck, so I decide to try to Use USB camera to launch this program.
+What I do in this project is both uvbakutan and putch.
+They both used picamera, which is the raspberryPi official on board camera, but this camera sucks, so I decide to try to use a USB camera to launch this program.

 ## Requirements
-Firstly I bought a raspberryPi 3B+ and picamera
+Firstly I bought a raspberryPi 3B+ and a picamera

 ![image](https://github.com/zhangcunxi/USE-Raspberry-Pi-run-Lane-Detection/blob/master/RaspberryPi.png)